teddyaroca/Summer_2022_bioinformatics/README.md

 ## datasets

 This directory cointains all the datasets needed for the second part of this workshop.
-Most files are too large to be submitted to github, so I have provided scripts to download all the data and reproduce all of the analyses if you wish to do so.
-However, please read the instructions here before you do so.
+Most files are too large to be submitted to github, so I have provided scripts to download all the data and reproduce all of the analyses **if you wish to do so**.
+However, please read the instructions here before you try.

 ## manuscript